smgandhi-18/priority_scrambler/README.md

 This VHDL file can be used as a module in a larger digital design project.
 It provides the functionality to scramble input data based on certain conditions and display the scrambled data on output devices.

 ## License
 This VHDL code is licensed under the [CC0 1.0 Universal License](https://creativecommons.org/publicdomain/zero/1.0/).
 You are free to use, modify, and distribute the code without any restrictions.
+Provide credits to the author(s).